test-point/testpoint-dcl/src-py/README.md

 ### Local deployment

-Instructions for starting this at *nix machine.
+Instructions for starting this at `*nix` machine.
 Not tested on Windows but should work with perhaps only minor modifications.

-#### *nix-based OS
+#### Unix-based OS (Linux, Macos)

 0. Make sure you have requirements installed:

-    python2.7 (latest stable tested)
+    python2.7 (latest stable tested) - python3 is not supported yet! virtualenv
-    virtualenv

-1. copy any manage.sh.sample to manage.sh and runserver.sh.sample to runserver.sh
+1. copy `manage.sh.sample` file to `manage.sh`
-    1.1 open manage.sh and fix variables, e.g. your AWS credentials.
-    1.2. you might need to create the postgres database; or just uncomment and use sqlite section.
+    1.1 open `manage.sh` and update variables content, e.g. your AWS credentials and IDP keys/secrets 1.2. configure the database.
+For real usage it's advised to use postgres, for local/demo it's enough to leave default SQLite values.

-2. `./manage.sh check
+2. `./manage.sh check`
     Expected: `System check identified no issues (0 silenced).` Some warnings are not good, but okay.

 3. `./manage.sh migrate`
-   No errors expected.
+   No errors expected, some output about tables creation will be given.

-4. `./manage.sh createsuperuser`
+4. `./manage.sh createsuperuser` - optional.

-To run the development server please use `./runsever.sh`
+To run the development server please use `./manage.sh runserver`

-Expected result: some console output and url to navigate, 127.0.0.1.
+Expected result: some console output and url to navigate.
+Url is going be look like `http://127.0.0.1:8000`.
+Now you must ensure that you use exactly the same IP and port as your `manage.sh` file `DCL_HOSTNAME` setting.

-Expected result after navigating the given url: dcl.testpoint.io analogue - blue website.
+Expected result after navigating the given url: dcl.testpoint.io analogue - blue website, which will redirect you to the IDP login page, which will ask you for some IDP username/password (check idp.testpoint.io for details about user creation).
+Then it will ask you for authorisation - to allow your fresh DCL installation to see base details about that IDP user (as typical social auth works).
+And then you'll be redirected back to your DCL installation, where the blue website will be serving you.

+#### IDP configuration

+You need some IDP to be configured and accepting auth requests from your fresh DCL service.
+Please feel free to use idp.testpoint.io.
+To configure it:

+* navigate to idp.testpoint.io and find the login link
+* login using github
+* go to "RP (relaying parties)" section
+* create some RP:
+  * leave client type "Confidential"
+  * Response type: "code" (there are variants, but "code" is a safe choice)
+  * leave `JWT Algorithm` intact, RS256 suits the best
+  * Redirect URIs: add lines like `http://127.0.0.1:8000/oidc/authz/` for each domain which you are about to use.
+In simple local development case only this line is enough.

+If you are getting error `Redirect URI Error The request fails due to a missing, invalid, or mismatching redirection URI (redirect_uri).` then your local DCL installation sends some wrong url to the IDP.
+Please find which one (get the value of the parameter redirect_uri to the page where you see that error) and update "Redirect URIs" field on IDP accordingly.

 ### Zappa